AndypSheridan/battleships-1977/README.md

 ![Screenshot of start screen](assets/images/bs77-start-screen.png)

 * The start screen features the iconic Star Wars introduction: "A long time ago, in a galaxy far, far away..."
 Beneath that is some very basic ASCII art depicting stars.
-There a short time delay using ther time.sleep() function to allow the user to process the screen.
+There a short time delay using the time.sleep() function to allow the user to process the screen.
 They are then prompted to press enter.

 ![Screenshot of player name input](assets/images/bs77-name-input.png)